AdarshGandhi29/Pizza-Sales-Data-Analysis/README.md

 3️⃣ Use the data to optimize inventory and sales strategy.

 ## 📢 Conclusion
-This project helps in understanding pizza sales trends, optimizing pricing, and improving customer satisfaction based on data-driven insights.
+This project helps in understanding pizza sales trends.